 Golf is just as much a mental sport as it is a physical one.
 Without the right frame of mind, you can easily feel like all your skill has left you when you need it the most.
 In addition, it can feel much more difficult to control your thoughts during the pressures of competition.
-Learn how to improve your mental golf game with these helpful suggestions.
+Learn how to improve your golf game and your mental golf game with these helpful suggestions.

-Form a Routine
+1. Form a Routine

 Many professional players use a set pre-shot routine to focus their minds on the process of hitting the ball rather than focusing on external factors—such as their nervousness.
 It can take the form of any small movements and thoughts that are easy for you to perform repetitively before you take a swing.

-Use Relaxation Techniques
+2. Use Relaxation Techniques

 When your head is apprehensive, this can likewise cause your body to tense up and worsen your form.
 Use simple relaxation techniques to loosen your body once more as you prepare for your next swing.
 A popular method is to intentionally zero in on different body parts, tighten the muscles there for a few seconds while you hold your breath, and then release them as you let out a breath.

 As a golfer, facing some competitive pressure is inevitable.
 You could do all sorts of things to prepare yourself during practice, but at some point, you must face and overcome your worries if you’re going to enjoy the spork.
 If you join a golf league or otherwise put yourself in more games where the stakes are bit higher than when you are alone, your mind will eventually adapt.